 -x, -one-file-system skip directories on different file systems

-Display values has units of the first available SIZE from -block-size, and the DU_BLOCK_SIZE, BLOCK_SIZE blocksize and environment variables.
+Display values are in units of the first available SIZE from –block-size, and the DU_BLOCK_SIZE, BLOCK_SIZE and BLOCKSIZE environment variables.

 SIZE type requested (or integer type requested Optionally year FOLLOWED by) one of GMT: KB 1000, 1024 K, MB 1000 1000 *, M * 1024 1024, and so on for G, T, P, E, Z, Y.

 All the above options can be combined in command lines that we display accurate reports about the files and folders concerned.
 For example, if you want to see the volume of individual folders and files from a specific location (/ var, in our example), the command line will f[Root @ server var] # du –si -s * | sort -h

 This means Individual volume display busy folders and files in / var, sorted descending.